Eliminate the complexities of global pay data reporting

 Spain Card

-Spanish laws on equal pay are among the most comprehensive in Europe.
-Every Spanish company, regardless of size, must maintain a salary register, categorized by profession and gender.
-Organizations with 50 or more employees must also create a job evaluation system, carry out a remuneration audit, and create an equality plan.
-Learn more about what's required in our guide and how Trusaic's Global Pay Data Reporting solution can ensure your organization is in compliance.
+Discover our Spain Gender Pay Gap Reporting law guide.
+Every organization in Spain must maintain a salary register categorized by profession and gender.
+Learn more about what’s required in our guide and how Trusaic's Global Pay Data Reporting solution can ensure your organization is in compliance.

 U.S. - FEDERAL EEO-1